Excalibur Academies Trust (EAT)

-- After the school have sent in the request to the Local Authority, they will decide whether they think your child’s are complex enough to need a statutory assessment.
+- After the school have sent in the request to the Local Authority, they will decide whether they think your child’s are complex enough to need an EHC Plan assessment.
 If this is the case they will ask you and all professionals involved with your child to write a report outlining your child’s needs.
-If they do not think your child needs this, they will ask the school to continue with the support at School Action Plus.
+If they do not think your child needs this, they will ask the school to continue with the support at a school level.

 - After the reports have all been sent in the Local Authority will decide if your child’s needs are severe, complex and lifelong and that they need more than 20 hours of support in school to make good progress.
-If this is the case they will write a Statement of Special Educational Needs or an EHC Plan.
-If this is not the case, they will ask the school to continue with the support at School Action Plus and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.
+If this is the case they will write an EHC Plan.
+If this is not the case, they will ask the school to continue with the support at SEND support level and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.